$\mathrm{G}_2$-instantons on the 7-sphere: Global picture

 such that the quotient map $\Pi_\theta$ satisfies Proposition \ref{prop:hym} and factorizes the given Hopf fibration:

 The span of the pullbacks by $\Pi_\theta$ of the deformation space over $\C \P^3,$ for $\theta \in S^1,$ gives the larger space (\ref{generaldefos:maineq}).

 According to this argument, the fibration to $\C\P^3$ accounts for all of the infinitesimal deformations identified by Theorem \ref{thm:generaldefos}.
 As such, we expect that only the deformations coming from (\ref{bigpi}), or its 6-dimensional family of $\Spin(7)$ conjugates, are integrable.
-So for $\kappa > 1,$ the generic dimension of the pulled-back component of the $\G_2$-instanton moduli space should be
+So for $\kappa > 1,$ the generic dimension of the pulled-back component of the $\G_2$-instanton moduli space should be\footnote{The $\kappa = 1$ instantons all fail to be ``generic'' due to the extra $\U(1)$ stabilizer generated by $\left( \right).$}

 These components appear to be singular along the subset of instantons coming from $S^4$ ({\it i.e.}, instanton bundles on $\C\P^3$ satisfying a reality condition), which are themselves manifolds of dimension